localhost-run/site/docs/custom-domains.md

 slug: /custom-domains
 ---

-For $3.50 a month a Custom Domain subscription enables a stable domain for your tunnel with a priority share of the bandwidth on the localhost.run system.
+For $9 per month (billed annually) a Custom Domain subscription enables a stable domain for your tunnel with a priority share of the bandwidth on the localhost.run system.

 You can use your own domain, or you can use a subdomain of lhr.rocks.